Radiator

-Radiators are heat exchangers used to transfer thermal energy from one medium to another for the purpose of cooling and heating.
+A radiator is a heat exchanger used to transfer thermal energy from one medium to another for the purpose of cooling and heating.
 The majority of radiators are constructed to function in cars, buildings, and electronics.

-A radiator is always a source of heat to its environment, although this may be for either the purpose of heating this environment, or for cooling the fluid or coolant supplied to it, as for automotive engine cooling and HVAC dry cooling towers.
+A radiator is always a source of heat to its environment, although this may be for either the purpose of heating an environment, or for cooling the fluid or coolant supplied to it, as for automotive engine cooling and HVAC dry cooling towers.
 Despite the name, most radiators transfer the bulk of their heat via convection instead of thermal radiation.

 History

-The Roman hypocaust is an early example of a type of radiator for building space heating.
-Franz San Galli, a Prussian-born Russian businessman living in St. Petersburg, is credited with inventing the heating radiator around 1855, having received a radiator patent in 1857, but American Joseph Nason developed a primitive radiator in 1841 and received a number of U.S. patents for hot water and steam heating.
+The Roman hypocaust is the early example of a type of radiator for building space heating.
+Franz San Galli, a Prussian-born Russian businessman living in St. Petersburg, is credited with inventing the heating radiator around 1855, having received a radiator patent in 1857, but American Joseph Nason and Scot Rory Gregor developed a primitive radiator in 1841 and received a number of U.S. patents for hot water and steam heating.

 Radiation and convection

 Heat transfer from a radiator occurs by two mechanisms: thermal radiation and convection into flowing air or liquid.
-Conduction is not normally a major source of heat transfer in radiators..
+Conduction is not normally a major source of heat transfer in radiators.
 A radiator may even transfer heat by phase change, for example, drying a pair of socks.
 In practice, the term "radiator" refers to any of a number of devices in which a liquid circulates through exposed pipes (often with fins or other means of increasing surface area).
 The term "convector" refers to a class of devices in which the source of heat is not directly exposed.

 To increase the surface area available for heat exchange with the surroundings, a radiator will have multiple fins, in contact with the tube carrying liquid pumped through the radiator.
 Air (or other exterior fluid) in contact with the fins carries off heat.
 If air flow is obstructed by dirt or damage to the fins, that portion of the radiator is ineffective at heat transfer.

 Heating

 Radiators are commonly used to heat buildings on the European continent.
 In a radiative central heating system, hot water or sometimes steam is generated in a central boiler and circulated by pumps through radiators within the building, where this heat is transferred to the surroundings.

-In Israel, portable radiators are common to heat a single room, as a safer alternative to space heater and fan heater.
+In some countries, portable radiators are common to heat a single room, as a safer alternative to space heater and fan heater.